ProductHired/open-product-management/README.md

  * [Poduct Managment - General Assembly](https://generalassemb.ly/education/product-management) - 10-WEEK PART-TIME COURSE
  * [How to build a product roadmap everyone understands - Free e-Course](https://get.prodpad.com/theme-based-roadmap-course/) - How to build a roadmap
  * [Building a Pre-Launch Marketing Strategy for Beginners](https://www.udemy.com/building-a-pre-launch-marketing-strategy-for-beginners/) - Build your own Pre-launch Marketing Strategy for your company rollout or feature

+ ### Blogs
+ * [The Cranky Product Manager](http://crankypm.com/) - A blog on product management, product marketing, and the ugly side of software product development.
+As of April 2015, the author, Sue Raisty, no longer writes, but she has a large backlog of great posts.
+ * [Street Smart Product Manager](http://streetsmartproductmanager.com/) - Thriving in the urban jungle of product.

  # Core 3: Real Life Product Management